coljac/godot-llm-performance/README.md

 **Task 1: Plotting Component**

-"This is a Godot 4.4/GDScript task.
+This is a Godot 4.4/GDScript task.
 Create a plotting component for the UI that:

 - Provides a plotting area with defined x/y ranges (x_min, x_max, y_min, y_max).
 - Has logic to translate between pixel and plot coordinate space.